How to Keep Vape Carts From Clogging for Good

 Yes, store carts upright to prevent oil pooling in the mouthpiece.
 However, upright storage alone won't prevent clogs if temperature swings create condensation – maintain 60-70°F consistently.

 Upright storage works with gravity to keep oil in the chamber where it belongs, but it's not magic.
-If you store your cart upright in a hot car that cools down overnight, you'll still get condensation-related clogs because temperature trumps orientation when it comes to moisture buildup in airways.
+If you store your cart upright in a hot car that cools down overnight, you'll still get condensation-related clogs.

 Cool, dry storage means more than just temperature control.
 Humidity affects how cannabis oil behaves over time, especially in pre-filled carts that weren't sealed perfectly.
 A bathroom medicine cabinet experiences humidity swings that can affect oil consistency, while a bedroom drawer maintains steadier conditions.